vibaotram/baseDmux/README.md

 ### Singularity containers

-The whole workflow runs inside Singularity images (see [our Singularity Recipe files](baseDmux/data/containers).
-Depending on type of 'RESOURCE' (CPU/GPU), corresponding containers will be selected and pulled.
+Workflow jobs run inside Singularity images (see [our Singularity Recipe files](baseDmux/data/containers )).

 The latest containers will be automatically downloaded and intalled in the baseDmux environement installation directory.
 They can anyhow be manually downloaded from [IRD Drive](https://drive.ird.fr/s/nTsw45jnW67tCw7).